Lyon College: Student life

-Student enrollment was 655, all undergraduate, as of 2019.
+Student enrollment was 666, as of fall 2024.

-Lyon College has a Scottish Heritage Program that provides scholarships and hosts the Arkansas Scottish Festival every April.
+Lyon College has a Scottish Heritage program that provides scholarships and hosts the Arkansas Scottish Festival every October.
 The program also started a campus pipe band that includes Lyon College students, faculty, and staff, along with volunteer musicians from Batesville and surrounding areas.
 The pipe band has performed locally in Arkansas as well as in Scotland.

 The college adopted a pet-friendly policy in January 2018 that allows students to own pets while living in the on-campus dormitories.
 It began offering obedience classes for animals and animal-friendly facilities, including a coffee shop and a dog park called the Schram Bark Park.

 The college has a student-run honor code and a freshman orientation system that runs from before the start of freshman year until the end of the first year.

 Lyon College has a fully endowed two-week study abroad program called the Nichols Program.

 In 2019, Lyon College initiated an Army Reserve Officers' Training Corps (ROTC) program and Military Science and Leadership concentration.
 The program is an affiliate of the Arkansas State University ROTC program.

 Former radio station

 From 1976 through 1981, the then-Arkansas College operated a low power "Class D" educational FM radio station, KGED, transmitting on 88.1 MHz.
 Its studio was in the lower level of the Mabee-Simpson library building and the transmitter was located on the upper level of Brown Chapel, with the broadcast antenna inside the steeple.
 Broadcasting was sporadic over the years and an attempt was made to revive operations in the fall semester of 1981 by freshman station manager Kevin Manzer.
 However, operations ceased permanently later that same year when the transmitter failed and was deemed not repairable by the station engineer, Dick Treat.

+Lyon College students currently operate KILT, an online radio station, and publish student newspaper The Highlander.